NEASQC/WP6_QNLP/README.md

 to generate a tab-separated file containing lines of the form `<sentence>\t<sentence_type>\t<truth_value>` where `<truth_value>` is 1 if the sentence states a fact that is true and 0 otherwise, and `<sentence_type>` denotes the sentence type, e.g., `NOUN-TVERB-NOUN`.

+# Data

+This subdirectory contains the relevant datasets used in the models

+# Doc
+In this subdirectory,relecant documentation and tutorials are contained.
+Tutorials come in the form of jupyter notebooks and cover the classical mand pre-alpha models.

+# Models

+Here we contain the Alpha and pre-alpha models.

 # Acknowledgements